Electrical and Electromagnetic Stimulation in the Treatment of Arthritis

 In 2008, the SofPulse™ (also Torino II, 912-M10, and Roma3™, Ivivi Health Sciences- renamed Amp Orthopedics) was cleared for marketing by FDA through the 510(k) process as a short-wave diathermy device that applies electromagnetic energy at a radio frequency of 27.12 MHz (K070541).
 They are indicated for adjunctive use in the palliative treatment of postoperative pain and edema in superficial soft tissue.
 Palermo is a portable battery-operated device.

-In 2017, the ActiPatch® (BioElectronics) was cleared for marketing by the FDA through the 510(k) process for nonprescription use for adjunctive treatment of plantar fasciitis of the heel and osteoarthritis of the knee.
-With the exception of ActiPatch, nonprescription devices are not evaluated in this review.
+In 2017, the ActiPatch® (BioElectronics) was cleared for marketing by the FDA through the 510(k) process for nonprescription use for adjunctive treatment of plantar fasciitis of the heel and osteoarthritis of the knee (K152432).
+FDA product code: PQY.
+In January 2020, the ActiPatch indications for use were broadened to adjunctive treatment of musculoskeletal pain (K192234).

 Coverage is subject to member’s specific benefits.
 Group specific policy will supersede this policy when applicable.